-Bridge Grad, Lorena, Self-Employed English Teacher in Mexico< Back to the TEFL News
+Bridge Grad, Lorena, Self-Employed English Teacher in Mexico

 Lorena Siegel, originally from Mexico, was already an experienced teacher when she took the BridgeTEFL Master Certificate course in order to qualify for better jobs.
 Since then, she’s leveraged her training and teaching experience to open her own English tutoring business, catering to the tourist sector in Playa del Carmen, Mexico.